openrocket/openrocket/docs/source/user_guide/basic_rocket_design.rst

    any changes.
 However, we will add the following line under the *Comment* tab: **The centering ring automatically takes the outer diameter of the body tube and the inner diameter of the inner tube.**

-Now click *Close*, select the body tube again and add another *Centering ring*.
-This time all we have to do is to change *plus* to **-4.5**.
+Now click :guilabel:`Close`, select the body tube again and add another *Centering ring*.
+This time all we have to do is to change
+*plus* to **-4.5**.
 Also, add the same comment as for the first ring.

 .. figure:: /img/user_guide/basic_rocket_design/CenteringRings.png